moezthedev/moezthedev/Readme.md

 # Moez

 Hi there!
-I’m Moez, a developer passionate about creating innovative web and app solutions.
+I’m Moez, a developer passionate about creating innovative AI based web and app solutions.

 ## What I’m Working On